trinodb/trino/README.md

 * Main Class: `io.prestosql.server.PrestoServer`
 * VM Options: `-ea -XX:+UseG1GC -XX:G1HeapRegionSize=32M -XX:+UseGCOverheadLimit -XX:+ExplicitGCInvokesConcurrent -Xmx2G -Dconfig=etc/config.properties -Dlog.levels-file=etc/log.properties -Djdk.attach.allowAttachSelf=true`
 * Working directory: `$MODULE_DIR$`
-* Use classpath of module: `presto-server-main`
+* Use classpath of module: `trino-server-main`

-The working directory should be the `presto-server-main` subdirectory.
+The working directory should be the `trino-server-main` subdirectory.
 In IntelliJ, using `$MODULE_DIR$` accomplishes this automatically.

 Additionally, the Hive plugin must be configured with the location of your Hive